-Each Title I school must have a School-Parent Compact that is written by parents, family members and school personnel.

-The School-Parent Compact sets out the responsibilities of the students, parents, family members, and school staff in striving to raise student achievement.
+- Each Title I school must have a School-Parent Compact that is written by parents, family members and school personnel. - The School-Parent Compact sets out the responsibilities of the students, parents, family members, and school staff in striving to raise student achievement. - Posted on school website in three languages. - Available on table in three languages.